hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="SignaturePair"></a>

 ### SignaturePair
- The client may use any number of bytes from 0 to the whole length of the public key for pubKeyPrefix.
+ The client may use any number of bytes from 0 to the whole length of the public key for pubKeyPrefix.<BR>If 0 bytes is used, then it is assumed that only one public key is used to sign.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |